SecretFoundation/docs/development/tools-and-libraries/secret-net/README.md

 **.NET Multi-platform App UI (.NET MAUI)** is a cross-platform framework for creating native mobile and desktop apps with C# and XAML.

-Using .NET MAUI, you can develop apps that can run on Android, iOS, macOS, and Windows from a single shared code-base.
+Using .NET MAUI, you can **develop apps that can run on Android, iOS, macOS, and Windows from a single shared code-base**.

 .NET MAUI is open-source and is the evolution of Xamarin.Forms, extended from mobile to desktop scenarios, with UI controls rebuilt from the ground up for performance and extensibility.

-Using .NET MAUI, you can create multi-platform apps using a single project, but you can add platform-specific source code and resources if necessary.
+Using .NET MAUI, you can create multi-platform apps using a single project, but **you can add platform-specific source code and resources if necessary**.
 One of the key aims of .NET MAUI is to enable you to implement as much of your app logic and UI layout as possible in a single code-base.

 ## Who .NET MAUI is for